yanncantais/HyperledgerMessaging/README.md

 # I. Set up the indy pool:

-To create an indy pool, you will need to install the necessary software and dependencies on a server or cloud-based environment.
+To create an indy pool, it's needed to install the necessary software and dependencies on a server or cloud-based environment.
 This typically involves downloading the indy-sdk and other required libraries, and then configuring the pool to meet your specific requirements.

 ## 1. Install the indy-sdk: